 5. The Merchandise Mart

-Merchandise Mart in downtown Chicago is a commercial building that opened in 1930 and features an Art Deco architectural style.
-It was originally built by the department store Marshall Field’s and later became the property of the Kennedys.
+Are you looking for some things to do in downtown Chicago?
+Visit Merchandise Mart, a commercial building that opened in 1930 and features an Art Deco architectural style.
+It was originally built by the department store Marshall Fields and later became the property of the Kennedys.
 This Chicago structure has been home to various enterprises throughout its existence, including the Chicago campus of Illinois Institute of Art, Motorola Mobility, Shops at the Mart, and many others.
 Until 2008, due to the large size of the building, Merchandise Mart had its own ZIP Code.

 The Merchandise Mart